AsmundSchei/SmartObjectAI/README.md

 # Known bugs:

-* Animations out of bounds message is normal
+* Alot of nodes is outdated, as they updated the SmartObject system for  newer versions since the first commit (might not work properly)
 * AI using smart object actor triggers animations multiple times
 * Floor material needs re-adjusting, use these values: U tiling: -33,184689 V tiling: −38,202377 (In the text coord node)